Embarrassed Out Of Work

-But instead of simply taking a jar of peanut butter and sneaking out of the store without paying for it like a normal shoplifter would, he actually opened a jar of peanut butter and scooped out a big handful of it, then he stuffed the handful of peanut butter into one of his pants pockets, and quickly walked out of the store!
+But instead of simply taking a jar of peanut butter and sneaking out of the store without paying for it like a normal shoplifter would, he opened a jar of peanut butter and scooped out a big handful of it, then he stuffed the handful of peanut butter into one of his pants pockets and quickly walked out of the store!

 I immediately burst out laughing because he was cussing, and all of the other customers around us stopped what they were doing and started looking at me and the old man.

-The old man was furious that I was laughing at him so he started cussing me out in front of everyone, which only made me laugh more, which only made him cuss more, which only made me laugh louder, which only made him cuss louder, etc...
+The old man was furious that I was laughing at him, so he started cussing me out in front of everyone, which only made me laugh more, which only made him cuss more, which only made me laugh louder, which only made him cuss louder, etc...

-Normally this is the part of a "Near Death Experience" story where the person who died will say that they watched their lifeless body being revived by the paramedics, but unfortunately the first thing that the paramedics did to my lifeless body was take the shirt off of it so they could perform CPR, and I felt super embarrassed over the fact that everyone was seeing me with my shirt off, so I ran out of the building to get as far away from my half naked dead body as possible!
+Normally, this would be the part of a "Near Death Experience" story where the person who died will say that they watched their lifeless body being revived by the paramedics, but unfortunately the first thing that the paramedics did to my lifeless body was take the shirt off of it so they could perform CPR, and I felt super embarrassed over the fact that everyone was seeing me with my shirt off, so I ran out of the building to get as far away from my half naked dead body as possible!

-But once I got outside I heard some shouting behind me so I turned around and saw that the spirit of the angry old man was coming straight at me with a vengeance so I kept running to get away from him!
+But once I got outside, I heard some shouting behind me so I turned around and saw that the spirit of the angry old man was coming straight at me with a vengeance, so I kept running to get away from him.

-I then looked ahead and saw that we were about to reach the edge of "California", so instead of turning left or turning right I kept running straight towards the water, and when I finally reached the edge of the shore I made a big running leap and I jumped all the way across the Ocean and landed on the other side of the world!
+I then looked ahead and saw that we were about to reach the edge of "California", so instead of turning left or turning right, I kept running straight towards the water, and when I finally reached the edge of the shore, I made a big running leap, and I jumped all the way across the Ocean and landed on the other side of the world!

-I started walking down the dark street and it must have been really late at night because I didn't see another person anywhere, and none of the houses that I saw had any lights on.
-But then I noticed a building with a dim light shining through the windows and a strange mechanical noise emanating from inside, so I curiously approached the building, and when I saw that the front door was opened I walked inside to see what it was...
+I started walking down the dark street, and it must have been really late at night, because I didn't see another person anywhere, and none of the houses that I saw had any lights on.
+But then I noticed a building with a dim light shining through the windows and a strange mechanical noise emanating from inside, so I curiously approached the building, and when I saw that the front door was opened, I walked inside to see what it was...

 But then one of the workers saw me and started pointing at me and shouting something to everyone in Chinese.